sul-cidr/pianolatron/src/pages/controllers.md

 ## Game controller button mappings

-In "Perform" mode, the Pianolatron supports interactive modification of many playback parameters via a gamepad controller that is connected to the computer wirelessly or via USB.
-Information about recognized controllers (if any) and adjustible sensitivity settings are available at the bottom of the Advanced Settings menu.
+In "Perform" mode, the Pianolatron supports interactive modification of many playback parameters via a gamepad controller that has been connected to the computer wirelessly or via USB.
+Information about recognized controllers (if any) is available at the bottom of the Advanced Settings menu, along with some adjustible sensitivity settings.

-Please note that the mappings in the image below may not be available or consistent for all combinations of game controller, web browser and operating system.
+Please note that the mappings given below may not be available or consistent for all combinations of game controller, web browser and operating system.

 <img src="/public/assets/gamepad_mappings.png" alt="Diagram of how the Pianolatron's playback functions map to gamepad controller buttons, triggers and sticks" width="100%" />